otaviojava/jcassandra-book/05-model.md

 INSERT INTO library.book (isbn, name, year, author) values (6, 'Java Puzzlers: Traps, Pitfalls, and Corner Cases', 2005, {name: 'Joshua Bloch', country: 'USA'});
 ```

-In the scenario it is possible to see the impact on the duplication of information, in the case of the authors.
-However, changing an author's name and nationality ends to be extremely rare.
+In the scenario, it is possible to see the impact on the duplication of information, in the case of the authors.
+However, changing an author's name and nationality tends to be extremely rare.

 ### Cases one to N

-Following the previous example, in the book-author relationship, this example will increase the number of authors, after all, there are books that have more than one writer.
-With that, there will be a list of a book for N authors.
+Following the previous example, in the book-author relationship, this example will increase the number of authors, after all, some books have more than one writer.
+With that, there will be a list of books for N authors.
 However, as the purpose of the reading has not changed, the modeling will not change.

 ```sql
 CREATE KEYSPACE IF NOT EXISTS library WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3};